Bhattacharya-Lab/QDeep/README.md

 ```

 A detailed explanation for each of the options are provided below<br/>
-* --tar Target name: This should be the name of target without having any extension.<br/>
+* --tgt Target name: This should be the name of target without having any extension.<br/>
-* --fas Fasta file: This should contain the sequence with and without the header.
-The sequence may also expands to multiple lines in the fasta file<br/>
+* --seq Sequence file: This should contain the sequence with and without the header.
+The sequence may also expands to multiple lines in the file<br/>
-* --dec Decoy directory: This requires a directory containing all the pdb models with .pdb extension.<br/>
+* --dcy Decoy directory: This requires a directory containing all the pdb models with .pdb extension.<br/>
 * --aln Multiple Sequence Alignment file: The alignment file should be generated using HHblits with a query sequence coverage of 10% and pairwise sequence identity of 90% against uniclust30_2018_08 by three iterations with an E-value inclusion threshold of 10^-3.
 You can download HHblits from https://github.com/soedinglab/hh-suite.<br/>
 * --dist DMPfold predicted distance: To predict distance using DMPfold, you can download DMPfold from https://github.com/psipred/DMPfold<br/>
 * --pssm PSSM file: You can generate the sequence profile by searching the NR database using PSI-BLAST.
 You can download the PSI-BLAST from ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/<br/>